MbuguaCaleb/real_time_chat_application/ReadMe.md

 Naming of the event emiited by the socket example 'join' should be uniform..both at the client and at the server side.

+When ever i emit an event..I listen for it via socket.on()

 ```